Degrees and Fields of Study

 All application materials must be received by 5 p.m. eastern time on the deadline date.
 If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.

-GRE for M.A.
-Applicants to European and Mediterranean Studies: GRE general test not required.
+GRE for M.A. and Dual Degree Applicants to European and Mediterranean Studies: GRE general test not required.
+Please do not send us GRE test scores.
+If you do, the scores will not be reviewed or considered by the department's Admissions Committee.

 TOEFL or IELTS: Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score requirements.